diagrams/diagrams-doc/doc/manual.rst

     Note: The various backends differ substantially in their text-handling capabilities.
 For this and other reasons, there are two ways to add text to diagrams, each with advantages.
-The method in this section is heavily dependant on backend support.
+The method in this section is heavily dependent on backend support.
     The Cairo backend has the most complete support; in particular, this is the best approach for complex (non-Roman) scripts.
 The Rasterific backend also has good text support, via the